-Tubal Ligation – a minor surgery done through a small incision in the belly button.
+Tubal Sterilization – a minor surgery done through a small incision in the belly button.
 This can be done right after having a baby or at any other time.
-A tubal ligation — also known as having your tubes tied or tubal sterilization — is a type of permanent birth control.
-During a tubal ligation, the fallopian tubes are cut or blocked to permanently prevent pregnancy.
+A tubal sterilization — also known as having your tubes tied — is a type of permanent birth control.
+During a tubal sterilization, it is recommended the tubes be removed to lower future cancer risk.

-A tubal ligation disrupts the movement of the egg to the uterus for fertilization and blocks sperm from traveling up the fallopian tubes to the egg.
-A tubal ligation doesn’t affect your menstrual cycle.
+A tubal sterilization disrupts the movement of the egg to the uterus for fertilization and blocks sperm from traveling up the fallopian tubes to the egg.
+A tubal sterilization doesn’t affect your menstrual cycle.

-A tubal ligation can be done at any time, including after childbirth or in combination with another abdominal surgical procedure, such as a C-section.
+A tubal sterilization can be done at any time, including after childbirth or in combination with another abdominal surgical procedure, such as a C-section at our Cheyenne clinic.